The District Heating dashboard is designed to provide an overview of district heating consumption as well as indoor temperatures.

 Unit types: For the report to work properly, specific Units must be created.

-For the district heating part, "Heating pipes" and "Water based radiator" must be used.
+For the district heating part, use "Heating pipes", "Water based radiator" or "Generic Unit".

 For the Room Temperature section, "Room Temperature" is used.